rubyisbeautiful/exercism-setup/README.md

 ```

-For something like Elm, there is a built in script to watch for code changes
+For some languages, like Scala and Elm, there are built in scripts to watch for code changes
 and execute tests, so after building just run it thusly:

 ```$bash